freemagee/til/content/post/authentication-versus-authorisation.md

 Today I learned more about the distinction between *authentication* and *authorisation*.
 I have probably thought of those terms as being synonymous with eachother and fulfilling the same needs.
 But I was wrong.
 <!--more-->

-I have been writing a personal project that uses an API.
-I had been writing methods such as `authenticateUser`, `authenticateToken`, `authoriseRequest` etc. I took a step back and looked at my code.
+I have been writing a personal project that uses an API, accessing methods such as `authenticateUser`, `authenticateToken`, `authoriseRequest` etc. I took a step back and looked at my code.
 It clicked that when I wanted to *authenticate* something, I needed to prove the information I had been provided was verifiable.
 Here is some example pseudocode:

 ### Client Request
 ```